wegift/datadog-downloader/README.md

 --output    Path of json file to write results to, default 'results.json'

 --format
-    json (default): Save the final output as a single JSON object
+    json: Save the final output as a single JSON object (default)
     ndjson: Stream the output to New Line Delimited JSON file (Less memory intensive on larger datasets)

+--cursor    Next Page cursor position, useful to restart from a certain point if it crashed (Only works with streamable data formats)

+--append    Enable appending data stream to output file instead of overwriting (Only works with streamable data formats)
 ```

 Note: Date/times are parsed by JS `Date` constructor, e.g. 2022-01-01